Preview Changes will not be visible to customers until published.

 This means a big boost in operational and billing efficiency, as well as a more consistent and reliable experience for firm advisors using AdvicePay!

-Important: If documents have not been established with either Dropbox Sign or DocuSign on the account, please ensure they are "on" and established.
+Important: If documents have not been established with a document provider(DocuSign, Dropbox Sign, or Adobe Sign) on the account, please ensure they are "on" and established.
 This setting is located under Firm Settings > eSignature > Enable eSignature.

 1. To create a Segmented workflow for Advisors, it all begins with Offices.
 Navigate to the left sidebar under Accounts > Offices > Add Office.

 Add as many Offices as you'd like to, but note that Advisors don't need to be added just yet.
-Once you are ready, create or re-assign Advisors into the correct Office that you'd like to have a Segmented workflow.
+Once you're ready, create or re-assign Advisors to the correct Office that you'd like to have a Segmented workflow.
 If you need a bit more information on Offices, here is a helpful article on Setting up and Managing Offices.

 • "All" allows all firm users to see and use the eSignature feature.